-- Confirm that turning the main switch to the "OFF" (off) position stops the engine. - Confirm that removing the clip from the engine shut-off switch stops the engine. - Confirm that the engine cannot be started with the clip removed from the engine shut-off switch.
+- Check that the engine stops when the main switch is turned to the "OFF" (off) position. - Check that the engine stops when the clip is pulled from the engine shut-off switch. - Check that the engine cannot be started with the clip removed from the engine shut-off switch.